npy613/FMLLM-BILSTM-NER/README.md

 # FMLLM-BILSTM-NER

-The example source files provided by this method are located in the src directory, among which the files usable for LLaMA-Factory need to be configured within LLaMAFactory: https://github.com/hiyouga/LLaMAFactory before use.
+The example source files provided by our framework are located in the src directory, among which the files usable for LLaMA-Factory need to be configured within LLaMAFactory: https://github.com/hiyouga/LLaMAFactory before use.